ChristopherRabotin/GMAT/application/README.txt

 WINDOWS

-On Windows, click Start, and then point to All Programs.
-Point to GMAT, GMAT R2017a, and then click GMAT R2017a.
+On Windows 7, click Start, and then point to All Programs.
+Point to GMAT, GMAT R2018a, and then click GMAT R2018a.

+On Windows 10, point to the Start menu, scroll to the GMAT folder in the applications list, and select GMAT R2018a.

 If you are using the zip-file bundle, double-click the bin\GMAT.exe application.

 LINUX